ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 G_{Pitch}(s) &= \frac{Y(s)_{Pitch}}{U(s)_{Pitch}} = q_{Meas}/q_{Thrust} \\
 G_{Yaw}(s) &= \frac{Y(s)_{Yaw}}{U(s)_{Yaw}} = r_{Meas}/r_{Thrust} \\

 As the figure shows, the transfer function of each axis models the system consisting of the motor mixer, the motors, the airframe of the copter and the gyroscopes together with the filters.
 Initially, the frequency-sweeps of :ref:`SID_AXIS<SID_AXIS>` 7-9 are used to inject the test signal at the input of the angular rate controller.
 This enables the analysis of the closed-loop behaviour of the respective axis as well as the identification of the axis dynamic behaviour by using the PID controller output as excitation signal of the system.
 The next section discusses the results of the presented approach.

 Results for the Pitch Axis
 -----------------------------------------

-The approach described above has been tested for the pitch axis of the copter.
+The approach described above has been performed for the pitch axis of a multicopter and the results are presented bellow.
 The system identification flight was performed with the following settings:

 +--------------------------------------+------------------+
 | Parameter                            | Value            |